enormandeau/snplift/README.md

 The test dataset consists in the first chromosome from two different genome assemblies from *Medicago truncatula* and a VCF with SNPs found in the first chromosome of the reference genome.
 The VCF contains the genotypes of 10 samples for 190,443 SNPs.
-The test takes about 1m20s on 10 Xeon processors from 2016.
-About 1m is used to index the old genome for alignment with bwa.
-The rest of the steps take about 18s.
+The test, which includes downloading the data and indexing the genome, takes about 53s on 10 Xeon processors from 2016.

 You can run the full SNPLift test with: